greole/foamMon/Readme.md

     python3 setup.py install --user

 or

     pip install foamMon

 # Usage

-To monitor the progress of simulations simply run 'foamMon' in the parent directory.
+To monitor the progress of simulations simply run 'foamMon' in a parent directory.

 # Logfiles